Graduate Degree Programs

 The degree requires successful completion of 30 credit hours of course work or 24 credit hours of instruction and a publishable thesis or 27 hours of course work and preparation of a project report.
 Successful completion of undergraduate prerequisite courses is required prior to registering for graduate courses.
 However, undergraduate prerequisites and selected graduate courses that do not have prerequisites may be taken during the first year of study with permission of the student's advisor.

 This interdisciplinary program offers a Master of Science in Environmental Studies (Environmental Engineering Sciences Concentration) with a thesis or a non-thesis track.
 Enrollment in the program is open to individuals with a baccalaureate degree in science (e.g., biology, chemistry, geology, physics).
 Others may be admitted with the approval of the graduate coordinator.
 Students may make up course prerequisite deficiencies while in the program.
 Thesis and non-thesis track options are available.
 The thesis track requires completion of an approved program of study involving a minimum of 24 credits of core courses and electives, and 6 credits of thesis, consisting of laboratory research or scholarly investigation for a total of 30 credits.
-The non-thesis track requires completion of an approved program of study involving 30 credits of core courses and electives.
+The non-thesis track requires completion of an approved program of study involving 30 credits in core courses and electives.
 An alternative option within the M.S.
 Environmental Studies program is the Atmospheric Science Concentration.